Jump to:

 Plus, you can use a fantastic variety of vehicles and structures using the new abilities.
 I’ve even crafted motorbikes, hot-air balloons, cars, and even jets to fly through the sky.

-The story is fantastic and gut-wrenching, but the fun is in discovering new ways to get around Hyrule, creating ridiculous structures and vehicles as you solve puzzles and battle Ganon’s minions.
+The story is fantastic and gut-wrenching, but the fun is in discovering new ways to get around Hyrule, creating inventive builds, and tackling clever puzzles that rival the best from our Nintendo Switch puzzle games list.

 Red Dead Redemption is a fantastic game mainly for its memorable characters and intricate story.
 But it’s also got responsive and nuanced combat mechanics in a vast world to explore with that distinct Western feel.